gjstirling/Bank-Tech-test/README.md

 ### Feedback to apply

-Remove centering as it isn't asked for in acceptance criteria <br> Create test and error for number entered which isn't in pounds and pence aka deposit(15.456) <br> Use Timecop.freeze to stablize tests use different set dates <br> shorten lines that are too long <br>
+Create test and error for number entered which isn't in pounds and pence aka deposit(15.456) <br> shorten lines that are too long <br>
 Stop using floats as they can be unreliable unlike ints <br>